How To Calculate Moment Of A Force

 Industry 4.0 and IoT

 The integration of Industry 4.0 principles and the Internet of Things (IoT) is enabling the development of smart systems that can monitor and control forces and moments remotely.
 This allows for predictive maintenance, remote diagnostics, and improved operational efficiency.
-For instance, a bridge equipped with IoT sensors can transmit real-time data on stress and strain, allowing engineers to detect potential problems before they lead to catastrophic failures.
+Here's a good example: a bridge equipped with IoT sensors can transmit real-time data on stress and strain, allowing engineers to detect potential problems before they lead to catastrophic failures.

 Tips and Expert Advice